Air (classical element): Parallels in non-Western traditions

 Air is not one of the traditional five Chinese classical elements.
 Nevertheless, the ancient Chinese concept of Qi or chi is believed to be close to that of air.
 Qi is believed to be part of every living thing that exists, as a kind of "life force" or "spiritual energy".
 It is frequently translated as "energy flow", or literally as "air" or "breath".
 (For example, tiānqì, literally "sky breath", is the Chinese word for "weather").
 The concept of qi is often reified, however no scientific evidence supports its existence.

 The element air also appears as a concept in the Buddhist philosophy which has an ancient history in China.

 Some Western modern occultists equate the Chinese classical element of metal with air, others with wood due to the elemental association of wind and wood in the bagua.

 Enlil was the god of air in ancient Sumer.
 Shu was the ancient Egyptian deity of air and the husband of Tefnut, goddess of moisture.
 He became an emblem of strength by virtue of his role in separating Nut from Geb.
 Shu played a primary role in the Coffin Texts, which were spells intended to help the deceased reach the realm of the afterlife safely.
 On the way to the sky, the spirit had to travel through the air as one spell indicates: "I have gone up in Shu, I have climbed on the sunbeams."

+According to Jain beliefs, the element air is inhabited by one-sensed beings or spirits called vāyukāya ekendriya, sometimes said to inhabit various kinds of winds such as whirlwinds, cyclones, monsoons, west winds and trade winds.
+Prior to reincarnating into another lifeform, spirits can remain as vāyukāya ekendriya from anywhere between one instant to up to three-thousand years, depending on the karma of the spirits.